iterative/dvc.org/static/docs/get-started/example-pipeline.md

 $ git commit -m "initialize DVC"
 ```

-Download an input dataset to the `data` directory and take it under DVC control:
+Download an input dataset to the `data/` directory and take it under DVC
+control:

 ```dvc
 $ mkdir data